pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

-# ISIS Release Process
+# SMG-11: ISIS Release Process

-Horace is deployed separately to a number of systems across ISIS
+Horace is deployed separately to a number of systems across ISIS.
+These are

 ## ISIS Compute